-- Uses our strength and industry-leading expertise in innovation to develop sustainable packaging-solutions, especially in plastic substitution, that are renewable, recyclable and recycled, and biodegradable; - Applies our industry knowledge and expertise on end-to-end supply chain management to help our customers improve the environmental impact and efficiency of their supply chain while also delivering a superior consumer experience; and - Sustainability has been at the core of our business for decades.
+- in plastic substitution, that are renewable, recyclable and recycled, and biodegradable; Applies our industry knowledge and expertise on end-to-end supply chain management to help our customers improve the environmental impact and - efficiency of their supply chain while also delivering a superior consumer experience; and Sustainability has been at the core of our - Sustainability has been at the core of our business for decades.
 We will continue to lead the industry by developing new solutions and are committed to managing our operations in a sustainable way.